binh12A3/binh_commercial_template/README.md

 Using Firebase - Realtime database to manage the license

-Using "Microsoft Visual Studio Installer Projects" to produce a "msi" file and "dropbox" as webhost
+Using "Microsoft Visual Studio Installer Projects" to produce a "msi" file and "dropbox" as webhost to manage the version

 p/s : You could download "binh_template.rar" as full zipped project